alessiomaddaluno/lfi/README.md

-# Light Field Images Compression
+# Light Field Image Compression

 This repository contains the project developed for the *Data Compression* exam.
 The goal is to evaluate the performance of different codecs for **compressing Light Field Images (LFI)** through benchmarks on different datasets and a written report.